The brick & mortar retail world would come to a freeze without a steady supply of reliable cashiers to process customer orders.

 First, you can show potential hiring managers different equipment and software you are comfortable with handling.
 Second, it allows you to add some job relevant keywords to your resume.
 This can help you get past applicant tracking systems and in front of human eyes.

-The key here is to keep your skills related to the position in which you are applying to.
+The key here is to keep your skills related to the position in which you are applying to like the above example does.
 It’s not the place to talk about your fencing ability or how decent your jump shot is, unless you’re applying to a coaching job.